Learn to Pray the Rosary Video

 When I was just starting to learn how to say the Rosary, I found that praying it alone was a little bit of a challenge.
 I was unsure if I was saying the prayers correctly, and if I was praying things in the right order, and it made it much harder to really pray.
+That changed when I found a Rosary video.

 Anytime you start something new - learn to play piano, learn to dribble a basketball, or learn to pray the Rosary - it's very helpful to have someone model it for you.
 Role models help us learn new skills very quickly.